sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 Precise code intelligence is now 35% faster than in 3.16.
 Automatic precise code intelligence (🧪 experimental feature) will bring precise results to more repositories faster.

 [**📊 Product preview: Code insights**](#product-preview-code-insights)<br />
-Understand high-level patterns of your code, and track code changes over time by aggregating data in Sourcegraph.
+Understand high-level patterns of your code and track code changes over time by aggregating data in Sourcegraph.

 [**💻 Sourcegraph developer features**](#sourcegraph-developer-features)<br />
-Introducing AND/OR queries for searching file contents, updating the Gitolite exclude pattern, and improving debugging.
+Introducing AND/OR queries for searching file contents.

 [**🛠 Sourcegraph admin features**](#sourcegraph-admin-features)<br />
-Easier alerting configuration, repository permission syncing on by default, and notifications when Sourcegraph is out-of-date.
+Easier alerting configuration, repository permission syncing on by default, updating the Gitolite exclude pattern, improved debugging, and notifications when Sourcegraph is out-of-date.

 [**📝 Changelog**](#changelog)<br />
 Every detail that changed in this release